openwisp/openwisp-docs/developer/style-conventions.rst

   corresponding change of yours which should contain a descriptive message and mention the issue number as suggested in the example above

+If you are a new contributor, and want detailed description on Contributing guidelines please head over to this `page <http://openwisp.io/docs/developer/contributing.html>`_

 Python Code conventions
 ~~~~~~~~~~~~~~~~~~~~~~~